A Guide to PET-MAD-DOS: Model Inference and Fine-Tuning

 In this section, we are going to treat PET-MAD-DOS as a universal model and use it out-of-the-box to obtain predictions of the DOS for a sample of structures.

-We will start by loading a sample of structures, along with their associated DOS and mask.
-These are 5 structures from the training dataset used in the original PET-MAD-DOS publication.
+We start by loading a sample of structures, along with their associated DOS and mask.
+These are 5 structures from the dataset used in the PET-MAD-DOS publication.
+We also load the PETMADDOSCalculator from the upet package, which will be used to predict the DOS for these structures.

 # Load the structures